 One basket included a cinnamon roll as a required ingredient.
 One of the chefs decided to try and make it savory by soaking it in beef blood.
 The judges pointed out how gross that was and eliminated him.

-Tear Jerker: The last few moments of both $50,000 Chopped Championship grand finales.
+Tear Jerker: The last few moments of the first two $50,000 Chopped Championship grand finales.
 Even the usually stone-faced judges were bawling.

 True Art Is Incomprehensible: Some chefs pull a variation of this trope when asked why they cooked their dish a certain way or why it was plated that way.
-They will say something like "I thought this flavor with this flavor would work" or "This dish should be plated this way because X." When it doesn't work, the chefs look like they're pretentious, even if the judges don't say it outright.
+They will say something like "I thought this flavor with this flavor would work" or "This dish should be plated this way because X." When those artistic reasons do not work, the chefs look pretentious, even if the judges don't say it outright.

 One example: Chef Nate Appleman proceeds to do a pappardelle soup flavored with waternote He used fresh pasta (required ingredient) and pureed it with water, adding no flavor to it..
 When asked why he used water to make the soup, he responded "I like the taste of water."
 The judges proceed to criticize him saying that the pappardelle soup does not have flavor and it's way too starchy.